-- Show up at first as crude, implausible versions of their future state
+- They show up at first as crude, implausible versions of their future state.

-- Take time to mature and so are not yet significant
+- They take time to mature and so are not yet significant.

-- Force us to challenge assumptions and are therefore easy to overlook
+- They force us to challenge assumptions and are therefore easy to overlook.

 A Weak Signal in the Subway: How Transit Riders’ Mild Annoyance Changed Card Payments Forever

 In the early 2000s, Citi Cards’ digital transformation team, in partnership with MasterCard and the New York City Metropolitan Transportation Authority, introduced cardholders to the idea of “tap and go” RFID technology as a means of payment.

 In its first form, “tap and go” was delivered as a small device attached to a keyring that would replace full-size credit cards that worked by swiping.
 The user experience made possible by RFID technology had no precedent, was not supported by legacy payments infrastructure, and was unfamiliar to consumers.
 This was before the first iPhone was launched, even.
 So to most people, the potential for adoption and scaling could not be imagined.

 Yet some transit operators and payments innovators saw the possibility of RFID-enabled devices displacing the turnstile cards that were embedded in transit systems around the world and spawning better ways to pay.
 These visionaries drove experimentation with RFID-enabled payment devices in transit as an early, mass market use case.